Ichchhie/Green-Coding-Adoption/README.md

 ## 📚 What’s Inside

-- **Adoption Roadmaps:** Clear, step-by-step plans to embed green coding practices in your development lifecycle.
 - **Guidelines:** Best practices for energy-efficient design, coding and deployment.
 - **Tools to use:** Industry embraced tools to start using.
 - **Community Wiki:** A collaborative space to share insights, case studies, and improvements.